blee42/eecs337/data/README.txt

-Place JSONS in this folder
+Place JSON files in this folder